List of EastEnders characters introduced in 2019: Jonno Highway

-Jonno is first seen after being contacted by his son Callum's fiancée, Whitney Dean (Shona McGarty).
+Jonno is first seen in July 2019 after being contacted by his son Callum's fiancée, Whitney Dean (Shona McGarty).
 He has a disagreement with Ben Mitchell (Max Bowden) over gay pride and is confronted by his father, Phil (Steve McFadden).
 It is revealed that Jonno was not a good father to Callum or Stuart and would be violent towards Stuart.
 He reveals that he has changed and attempts to reconcile with his family.
 Jonno confronts Ben in the toilets and expresses his disgust with homosexuals, causing a fight between him and Ben.
 Jonno's true colours are exposed and Stuart threatens him out of Walford.
 Jonno returns two months later, wanting to find out how Callum's wedding went.
 When he discovers that the wedding was called off he confronts Callum about it, and Callum comes out as gay to his father.
 Disgusted, Jonno accuses Ben of turning him into "one of them", earning himself a punch from Phil in return.
+Jonno then leaves Walford, disowning Callum.

+Jonno returns in September 2025 when he is arrested by Callum for assaulting Eve Panesar-Unwin (Heather Peace) in a homophobic attack.
+Callum's friend Johnny Carter (Charlie Suff) meets with Jonno acting as his legal representation, and through this discovers that Jonno has reached out to Callum in an attempt to make amends.
+Johnny persuades Callum to meet with Jonno, who laughs and ridicules Callum when he learns that Ben has been extradited and is serving a prison sentence in America, although apologises when he finds out that Callum has a stepdaughter from Ben, Lexi Pearce (Isabella Brown).
+Jonno informs Callum that he is dying, and needs money and a place to stay, leading to an argument.
+Jonno collapses and suffers a heart attack, and while Callum calls for help, Jonno asks Johnny to tell Callum that he will always be ashamed of him.
+Jonno dies, and when Callum asks what his last words were, Johnny lies and says that Jonno regretted how he treated Callum.